oVirt/ovirt-site/source/feature/multiple-gateways.html.md

 ![](Ip rule.png "Ip rule.png")

 And finally, here's the host's main routing table.
-Note that in this configuration the main routing table is **never used**, however it still has some significance during an upgrade process.
-This will be explained later in the upgrade section of this document.
+Any traffic coming **in** to the host will use the ip rules and an interface's routing table.
+The main routing table is only used for traffic originating **from** the host.

 ![](Ip route.png "Ip route.png")